bimbraw/cpp_references_enum/README.md

 # cpp_references_enum
-Some code exercises for references and enum in c++
+Some code exercises for references and enum in C++